omeka/omeka-s-enduser/docs/importexport.md

 # Importing and Exporting

-There are numerous methods for importing to, or exporting from, an Omeka S site.
-Third-party modules may add more functionality; we are only documenting Omeka-team-supported methods here.
+There are numerous methods for importing to or exporting from an Omeka S site.
+Third-party modules may add more functionality.
+We are only documenting Omeka-team-supported methods here.

 ## Connect to another Omeka site

 ### Import from Classic to S

-You can use the [Omeka Classic Importer module](modules/omekaCimporter.md) to import items & collections from a Classic site.
+You can use the [Omeka Classic Importer module](modules/omekaCimporter.md) to import items and collections from a Classic site.
 This module only imports items and their metadata (including tags), attached files, and collections (as item sets).
 It will not import Simple Page content or Exhibit Builder content.

-If equivalent plugins/modules are installed on both the source site and the target site, Omeka Classic Importer can import module-specific metadata.
-For example, geolocation data facilitated by the Mapping module in S and the Geolocation plugin in Classic will automatically be imported; [PDF Text](https://omeka.org/classic/plugins/PdfText/){target=_blank} elements can be imported and mapped to [Extract Text](https://omeka.org/s/modules/ExtractText/){target=_blank} fields.
+If you install equivalent plugins/modules from the source source site on the target site, Omeka Classic Importer can import module-specific metadata.
+For example, geolocation data facilitated by the Mapping module in S and the Geolocation plugin in Classic will automatically be imported.
+[PDF Text](https://omeka.org/classic/plugins/PdfText/){target=_blank} elements can be imported and mapped to [Extract Text](https://omeka.org/s/modules/ExtractText/){target=_blank} fields.

 You cannot currently export directly from an Omeka S site to a Classic site.
 See the options to export and import via spreadsheet, below.

 ### Import from S to S

 You can use the [Omeka S Item Importer module](modules/ositemimporter.md) to import items and item sets from one Omeka S installation to another.
 You cannot import sites and their pages.
-We suggest setting up the target site as closely as possible to the source site, including installing and activating all the same modules, and installing any vocabularies used, before performing an import.
+We suggest setting up the target site as closely as possible to the source site.
+This includes installing and activating all the same modules and installing any vocabularies used before performing an import.

 ### Import or export resource templates